grishavanika/grishavanika.github.io/ue/ue_unofficial_docs.md

  * [using the autosdk system in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/using-the-autosdk-system-in-unreal-engine?application_version=5.0)
  * [using the background blur widget in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/using-the-background-blur-widget-in-unreal-engine?application_version=5.0)
  * [using the cplusplus class wizard in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/using-the-cplusplus-class-wizard-in-unreal-engine?application_version=5.0)
+   * fast and easy way to add native C++ code class
+   * converts a content-only project into a code project
  * [using the emissive material input in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/using-the-emissive-material-input-in-unreal-engine?application_version=5.0)
  * [using the gameplay debugger in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/using-the-gameplay-debugger-in-unreal-engine?application_version=5.0)
  * [using the invalidation box for umg in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/using-the-invalidation-box-for-umg-in-unreal-engine?application_version=5.0)
  * [using the low level memory tracker in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/using-the-low-level-memory-tracker-in-unreal-engine?application_version=5.0)
+   * Track memory usage in your Unreal Projects
+   * LLM uses a scoped-tag system to keep an account of all memory allocated by the Unreal Engine and the OS
+   * LLM Trackers: 2 trackers
+     * Default Tracker is for all allocations from the Engine - allocations made through the FMemory class
+     * stat LLM
+     * Platform Tracker: records all allocations made from the OS - internal allocations made by functions like Binned2
+     * stat LLMPlatform
+   * command line: -LLM, -LLMCSV, -llmtagsets=Assets, -llmtagsets=AssetClasses
+   * tweak LLM.LLMWriteInterval
+   * LLM Tags: LLM_DECLARE_TAG/LLM_DEFINE_TAG/LLM_SCOPE_BYTAG
+   * allocation is tracked with the OnLowLevelAlloc
+   * ENABLE_LOW_LEVEL_MEM_TRACKER=1
+   * LLM_SCOPE/LLM_PLATFORM_SCOPE
  * [using the machine learning deformer in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/using-the-machine-learning-deformer-in-unreal-engine?application_version=5.0)
  * [using the main material node in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/using-the-main-material-node-in-unreal-engine?application_version=5.0)
  * [using the mobile previewer in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/using-the-mobile-previewer-in-unreal-engine?application_version=5.0)